Testing Nambu-Goto approximation of cosmic string by lattice field simulations

 where $E_A(k)=\sqrt{(k/a)^2+m_A^2}$.

-Fig.\ref{fig:particle_number} displays the evolution of particle number density and spectra, both scaled by to ensure dimensionless quantities that inherently account for cosmic expansion effects.

-For the near-global case, the gauge boson mass is negligible, whereas for the local scenario, it is significantly larger.
-Consequently, particles are more readily excited in the near-global case, leading to a considerably higher particle number density compared to the local case.
-Additionally, the gauge coupling constant governs energy transfer efficiency between scalar and gauge fields, and the transverse component originates exclusively from the gauge field.
-Thus, the number density for the longitudinal polarization substantially exceeds that of the transverse polarization in the near-global scenario, while the difference between them is marginal in the local scenario.
-The particle spectra, plotted against the dimensionless momentum $k/m_s$, indicate that the momentum of gauge boson is about one-order smaller than its mass for the case $m_v=m_s$ when $e=\sqrt{\lambda/2}$.

-{\it \bfseries The influence of $\bm{d\tilde{x}}$} To examine the influence of the spatial resolution $d\tilde{x}$, we present the GW spectra computed via the lattice method for different values of $d\tilde{x}$ in Fig.\ref{fig:GW_diff_dx}, focusing on the cases $e=0.0005$ and $e=\sqrt{\lambda/2}$.
-Additionally, the impact of $d\tilde{x}$ on particle spectra is illustrated in Fig.\ref{fig:n_A_diff_dx}.
+{\it \bfseries The influence of $\bm{d\tilde{x}}$} To examine the influence of the spatial resolution $d\tilde{x}$, we perform simulations with the same number of lattice points but two different lattice spacings, $d\tilde{x}=0.1$ and $d\tilde{x}=0.05$.
+The GW spectra computed from these simulations are shown in Fig.\ref{fig:GW_diff_dx} for the cases $e=0.0005$ and $e=\sqrt{\lambda/2}$, and the corresponding particle spectra are presented in Fig.\ref{fig:n_A_diff_dx}.
+This comparison provides a resolution check for the spectral results.

-Although reducing $d\tilde{x}$ suppresses the GW spectrum at high momenta, the power-law shape between the infrared (IR) and ultraviolet (UV) regions remains largely unaffected for the case.
-Thus, $d\tilde{x}=0.1$ is sufficiently precise for calculating GW spectra.
-This conclusion also holds for $e=0.05$.
-For the $e=\sqrt{\lambda}$ case, while the general shape remains similar, finer lattices introduce a distinct double-peak behavior at higher momenta.

-However, particle spectra calculations are more sensitive to the grid spacing $d\tilde{x}$.
-Accurate suppression of the high-momentum region requires finer resolution; hence, we adopt $d\tilde{x}=0.05$ for presenting particle spectra results.
+Reducing $d\tilde{x}$ suppresses the high-momentum part of both the GW and particle spectra, while leaving the low-momentum behavior largely unchanged.
+This indicates that the finer lattice resolves the small-scale radiation more accurately, without qualitatively changing the large-scale dynamics of the string network.
+The stability of the low- and intermediate-momentum spectra under this change of $d\tilde{x}$ supports the robustness of the power-law behavior used in our GW analysis.
+For the GW spectrum, our main focus is the overall spectral shape and the power-law behavior in the intermediate momentum range.
+The high-momentum corrections induced by changing $d\tilde{x}$ therefore do not affect our main conclusions.
+Moreover, the comparison with the NG approximation requires a sufficiently large simulation volume to produce enough string loops for a reliable loop-number distribution.
+We therefore use $d\tilde{x}=0.1$ for the GW analysis.

+By contrast, the particle spectrum is more sensitive to the high-momentum region, because the particle energy density and spectral distribution receive sizable contributions from small-scale radiation.
+Since decreasing $d\tilde{x}$ strongly affects the high-momentum tail but does not substantially modify the low-momentum behavior, we use the higher-resolution simulations with $d\tilde{x}=0.05$ to present the particle-emission results.